kwaldenphd/python-lists-strings-dictionaries-sets/README.md

 - Deletes an item from your list
 - Sorts your list in-place
 - Generates a sorted version of your list
-- Reverse sorts your list in-place
+- Reverses your list in-place
-- Generates a reverse sorted version of your list
-- Determiens the `min` and `max` values for your list
+- Determines the `min` and `max` values for your list
 - Selects a list element at random
 - Shuffles your list